Infineon/anycloud-ota/README.md

       keyfile  = "mosquitto_client.key"
       ```

-- -k kit - use this argument to override the default kit (CY8CPROTO_062_4343W).
+- `-k <kit>` - Use this argument to override the default kit (CY8CPROTO_062_4343W).

-  - The kit name is used as part of the topic name, and matches the KIT that the application was built with.
+  The kit name is used as part of the topic name; it must match the kit you are using.

+- `-e <topic_suffix>` - Add this to the first part of the topic path names.

+  This must also be mirrored in the application for the topic name.
+This allows for multiple devices being tested to simultaneously connect to different instances of the  Publisher running on different systems so that they do not interfere with each other.

-#### Use Of The Supplied Subscriber Python Script
+### Subscriber Python Script

-The script subscriber.py is provided as a verification script that acts the same as a Device.
-It can be used to verify that the publisher is working as expected.
-Be sure that the BROKER_ADDRESS matches the publisher.py.
+The *subscriber.py* script is provided as a verification script that acts the same as a device.
+It can be used to verify that the Publisher is working as expected.
+Ensure that the `BROKER_ADDRESS` matches the Broker used in *publisher.py*.

-##### Running Subscriber Python Script
+#### Running the Subscriber Python Script

 ```
 cd libs/anycloud-ota/scripts
-python subscriber.py [tls] [-l] [-b broker] [-k kit] [-f filepath]
+python subscriber.py [tls] [-l] [-b broker] [-k kit] [-f filepath] [-c <chunk_size>]
+                     [-e <topic_suffix]
 ```

-Usage: 'python subscriber.py [tls] [-f filepath]'
+Usage:

-- tls - add this argument to run publisher with TLS (secure sockets).
+- `tls` - Add this argument to run the Publisher with TLS (secure sockets).
 You must also supply appropriate certificates and keys.

-- -l - output more logging information to debug connection issues.
+- `-l` - Output more logging information to debug connection issues.

-- -b broker - use this argument to override the default broker.
+- `-b <broker>` - Use this argument to override the default Broker.
 Note that you will need to add certificates for TLS usage.
-The files need to reside in the same directory as publisher.py.
+The files need to reside in the same directory as *publisher.py*.

-  - amazon
+  - `amazon`

-    - You need to change the AMAZON_BROKER_ADDRESS endpoint.
+    - Change the `AMAZON_BROKER_ADDRESS` endpoint in the *subscriber.py* script.

       ```
       AMAZON_BROKER_ADDRESS = "<endpoint>.iot.us-west-1.amazonaws.com"
       ```

-    - Add these certificate files:
+    - Add the following certificate files:

+      ```
       ca_certs = "amazon_ca.crt"
       certfile = "amazon_client.crt"
       keyfile  = "amazon_private_key.pem"
+      ```

-  - eclipse
+  - `eclipse`  (Broker: `mqtt.eclipseprojects.io`)

-    - Add these certificate files:
+    - Add the following certificate files:
+      ```
       ca_certs = "eclipse_ca.crt"
       certfile = "eclipse_client.crt"
       keyfile  = "eclipse_client.pem"
+      ```

-  - mosquitto
+  - `mosquitto`  (Broker: `test.mosquitto.org`)

-    - Add these certificate files:
+    - Add the following certificate files:

       ```
       ca_certs = "mosquitto.org.crt"